thegene/media-server/README.md

 Alternately you may specify MEDIA_DIRECTORY as an environment variable `MEDIA_DIRECTORY=/data/media node server` and the app will use that directory as your media source.

 ### Running as a Docker container
 This app is available as a docker container.
-All you need to do to run it is pull it down, and run it specifying a volume to mount to /data: `docker run -v /path/to/static/dir:/data thegene/media`
+All you need to do to run it is pull it down, and run it specifying a volume to mount to /data: `docker run -v /path/to/static/dir:/data -d -p 3000:3000 thegene/media`